-'''

 Parameters description (string) - description of the token

-set failcount(failcount)
+set\failcount(failcount)

 Set the failcounter in the database

-set_hashlib(hashlib)

-set init details (details)

-set maxfail (maxFail)
+set\hashlib(hashlib)

+- set\init\details(details)

+- set\maxfail(maxFail)

-set_next_pin_change (diff=None, password=False)
+- set\next\pin\change(diff=None, password=False)

-Sets the timestamp for the next_pin_change.
+Sets the timestamp for the next\pin\change.
 Provide a difference like 90d (90 days).

-Parameters

-• diff (basestring) - The time delta.

-• password - Do no set next_pin_change but next_password_change
+- diff (basestring) The time delta. - password Do no set next\pin\change but next\password\change set\otp\count(otpCount)

-Returns None

-set_otp_count (otpCount)

-set_otpkey(otpKey)

-set_otplen (otplen)
+set\otpkey(otpKey)

+set\otplen(otplen)

-set_pin (pin, encrypt=False)
+set\pin(pin, encrypt=False)

 set the PIN of a token.
 Usually the pin is stored in a hashed way.

-Parameters

-• pin (basestring) - the pin to be set for the token

-• encrypt (bool) - If set to True, the pin is stored encrypted and can be retrieved from

-the database again
+- pin (basestring) the pin to be set for the token - encrypt (bool) If set to True, the pin is stored encrypted and can be retrieved from the database again - set\pin\hash\seed(pinhash, seed) - set\realms(realms, add=False)

-\mathtt{set\pin\hash\seed} (pinhash, seed)

-set_realms (realms, add=False)

 Set the list of the realms of a token.

-Parameters

-• realms (list) - realms the token should be assigned to

-• add (boolean) - if the realms should be added and not replaced
+- realms (list) realms the token should be assigned to - add (boolean) if the realms should be added and not replaced set\so\pin(soPin)

-set_so_pin(soPin)

-set sync window(syncWindow)

-set_tokeninfo(info)
+'''

+set_sync_window(syncWindow)

+'''

+set\tokeninfo(info)

 Set the tokeninfo field in the DB.
 Old values will be deleted.

 Parameters info (dict) - dictionary with key and value

-Returns

-set_type (tokentype)
+'''

+set_type(tokentype)

+'''

 Set the tokentype in this object and also in the underlying database-Token-object.

-Parameters tokentype (string) - The type of the token like HOTP or TOTP
+Parameters tokentype (string) - The type of the token like HOTP or TOTP sets the end date of the validity period for a token set\validity\period\start(start\date)

-set_user_pin (userPin)

-set_validity_period_end(end_date)
+- set\user\pin(userPin) - set\validity\period\end(end\date)

-sets the end date of the validity period for a token
+Parameters end\date (str) - the end date in the format YYYY-MM-DDTHH:MM+OOOO if the format is wrong, the method will throw an exception sets the start date of the validity period for a token

+Parameters start\date (str) - the start date in the format YYYY-MM-DDTHH:MM+OOOO if the format is wrong, the method will throw an exception take the given password and split it into the PIN and the OTP value.
+The splitting can be dependent of certain policies.
+The policies may depend on the user.

 '''

-Parameters end\date (str) - the end date in the format YYYY-MM-DDTHH:MM+OOOO if the format is wrong, the method will throw an exception set\validity\period\start (start\date)

-sets the start date of the validity period for a token

-Parameters start\date (str) - the start date in the format YYYY-MM-DDTHH:MM+OOOO if the format is wrong, the method will throw an exception split\pin\pass (passw, user=None, options=None)
+split_pin_pass(passw, user=None, options=None)

+'''